andywu0408/Restuarant-tinder/README.md

 - When you're grading locally, if anything does not work, please feel free to email us or text our teammate at 408-750-0852 if you need us to clarify anything.
 (The game should work perfectly)
 - The game will enter to the next round only when everyone finishes with the cards
 - **Note on essential steps of HOW TO TEST/PLAY WITH OUR PROJECT:**
+  - First, clone the project from github, and then `yarn install` make sure everything is installed, including the font-awesone packages.
-  - First, `$ node server.js` to make sure after you did this command, the console says, No database file - creating one
+  - Second, `$ node server.js` to start the server.
+Make sure that after you did this command, the console says, **No database file - creating one** If this is not displayed, please make sure you close all the tabs or any other servers you forgot to close.
-  - Second, `yarn install` make sure everything is installed, including the font-awesone packages.
-  - Third, `yarn start` as long as you have all the packages installed, and make sure theres no other data base as stated in the first point.
+  - Third, `yarn start` as long as you have all the packages installed, and make sure theres no other servers are running or data base files.
 It should be fine to run.
-If there is any compile errors, please let us know.
+If there is any errors, please let us know.
-  - Fourth, make sure you open the link on the homepage at a new tab instead of just click on it.
-Make sure homepage does not close and stay there during the game time.
+  - Fourth, make sure you open the link that is diplayed the homepage of our project in a **new tab** instead of just clicking on it.
+Make sure homepage does not close, and it stays there during the game time.
-  - Fifth, the game will enter to the next round only when everyone finishes with the cards.
+  - Fifth, the game will enter to the next round only when everyone finishes with swiping cards.
+When a card swiped right by everyone, a message will pop up to display the winner.
+  - Sixth, if you want to start a new game, make sure you close all of the servers and new tab, and then repeat from the first step.
 ----------------------------------------------------------------------------------------------------------------